Trsak/FivemWindowsManager/README.md

 ## Features
 * Schedule automatic server restarts
 * Check if server is running every X minutes
+* in the folder there is on each reboot a log file

 ## Usage
 Simply download latest [Release](https://github.com/Trsak/FivemWindowsManager/releases/latest), edit config and run  **FivemManager.exe**.